-With curlyhair, cuticle layers are typically raised and do not tens to lay flat on curly hair.
-Because of this unique property, it tends to shine less than straight hair and not feel as smooth,
+With curlyhair, cuticle layers are typically raised and do not tend to lay flat.
+Because of this unique property, it tends to shine less than straight hair and does not feel as smooth as straight hair.

 In addition, because of the uneven cuticles, it also allows moisture to escape more easily, leaving your curly hair prone to dryness.

 Human hair is made mostly of a fibrous protein called keratin.
 Chemical bonds stitch these proteins together, giving it strength and rigidity.
 In healthy hair, these bonds—known as disulfide bridges—are secure and unbroken.

 But it does not stay secure and unbroken forever – everyday stress takes their toll on your hair including; heat, hair straighteners, bleaches, and dyes.

 These all work together to break the disulfide bridges, making your curly hair brittle.

 To rectify this, a combination of moisture and protein work like magic!

 Proteins keep the disulfide bridges together and stronger, which in turn makes your hair stronger and less likely to break.
 See above for information on disulfide bridges.

 Moisture hydrates the disulfide bridges, which is what keeps the hair soft and easy to comb, brush and style.